Samosa Chaat

 Oh my, I’m glad I did.

-The crispy samosas go so well with the spicy chickpeas curry.
+The crispy samosas go so well with the spicy chickpea curry.
 The yogurt and tamarind sauce gives the dish a yummy combo of creaminess, tang, and sweetness.
 And, of course, we must not forget the crunchy garnish of fine Sev.

 In short, it is simply scrummy.